 The Cité Internationale Universitaire of Paris (14th arrondissement)

-If you do not mind having less freedom, student hostels are a very affordable way to live in the center of Paris, close to the main universities.
-This makes student hostels a very convenient option for students looking for accommodation near the Sorbonne or Sciences Po.
+If you do not mind having less freedom, student hostels & student residences are a very affordable way to live in the center of Paris, close to the main universities.
+This makes them a very convenient option for students looking for accommodation near the Sorbonne or Sciences Po.

 How can you get a room in a student hostel ?